A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: SL(2,C) -Clebsch-Gordan coefficients

 and a phase

 and

 and the usual gamma function defined over $\mathbb{C}$ by analytic continuation of

-\begin{notabene} The phase $\kappa$ satisfying $|\kappa|=1$ was chosen to make the $SL_2(\mathbb{C})$-Clebsch-Gordan coefficients real (equivalent to the Condon-Shortley convention in the $SU(2)$ case).
-Contrary to the usual $SU(2)$-Clebsh-Gordan coefficients, there is no consensual convention for this phase.
-The choice of Kerimov differs from that of Anderson \cite{Anderson1970} or Speziale \cite{Speziale2017}. \end{notabene} These seemingly intricate expressions have nevertheless been used with much efficiency in \cite{Speziale2017} to numerically compute spin-foam amplitudes.
+\begin{notabene} The phase $\kappa$ satisfying $|\kappa|=1$ was chosen to make the \SL-Clebsch-Gordan coefficients real (equivalent to the Condon-Shortley convention in the \SU case).
+Contrary to the usual \SU-Clebsch-Gordan coefficients, there is no consensual convention for this phase.
+The choice of Kerimov differs from that of Anderson \cite{anderson1970} or Speziale \cite{speziale2017}. \end{notabene} These seemingly intricate expressions have nevertheless been used very efficiently in \cite{speziale2017} to numerically compute spin-foam amplitudes.
 The formula is indeed interesting because it is expressed with only finite sums.